-- Retaining the aspects of general education in VET. - Specifying entry requirements/qualifications - Introducing courses devoted to skills training at the primary and secondary level in all schools. - By making VET part of various literacy and adult education schemes. - Providing more autonomy to the institutes. - Developing quality assurance indicators.
+- ✓ Introducing courses devoted to skills training at the primary and secondary level in all schools. - By making VET part of various literacy and adult education schemes. - ∠Providing more autonomy to the institutes. - Developing quality assurance indicators.
 Teachers' training is an important aspect for ensuring quality education in vocational stream.
 Vocational Educational Qualifications should be insisted (eg. BVE).
-Higher salaries must be offered to attract skilled teachers - Introducing modules relevant to market trends. - Introducing specialization within different courses. - Constantly updating curricula. - Reviewing the skills and courses offered. - Conducting teaching in English as well as local languages. - Industry participation at all levels especially in governance, curriculum design, placements and monitoring outcome.
+Higher salaries must be offered to attract skilled teachers - ✓ Introducing modules relevant to market trends. - ∠ Introducing specialization within different courses. - Reviewing the skills and courses offered. - Industry participation at all levels especially in governance, curriculum design, placements and monitoring outcome.